Differential Test Performance and Peer Effects: Model

 Relative to a baseline represented by $\mathcal{Z}_{n}^{*}$ the latent test results $y_{it}^{*}$ are in essence as good as randomly assigned.
 Conditional on observed covariates as well as the information in $\mathcal{Z}_{n}^{*}$, actual outcomes $y_{it}$ which are determined by the educational production function in \eqref{eq:Ed_ProdF}, then are only correlated in the cross-section because of peer effects, i.e. when $\rho\neq0.$

-The variable $\kappa_{i}$ is a function of the entire cross section of latent performance measures $\zeta^{*}$, of the allocation $S$ and observed and unobserved characteristics.
+The variable $\kappa_{i}$ is a function of the entire cross section of latent performance measures $\zeta^{*}$, of the allocation $S$ and unobserved characteristics that include classroom effects and measurement errors $\varphi$.
 It is generally cross-sectionally dependent in ways we do not restrict or specify and captures such common effects as the socioeconomic background of students and classmates, their family background including parental education and support, their interaction with peers, the exposure to their teachers and resources available in their classroom.
 It also depends on a student's own ability.
-The restriction we impose is that these factors do not change between tests $t=1$ and $t=2$, except maybe for a change in scale $f_{t}.$
+The restriction we impose is that these factors do not change between tests $t=1$ and $t=2$.

 Baseline performance $\zeta^{*}$ does not necessarily have to be observed or realized and $\zeta^{*}$ can alternatively be interpreted as latent ability prior to taking the actual tests $t=1,2$.
-In this sense, $\kappa_{i}f_{t}$ and $E\left[y_{it}^{*}|\mathcal{Z}_{n}^{*}\right]$ are also unobserved.
-A scenario where Assumption \ref{assu:Proportional} is realistic arises when the same type of test is taken multiple times without additional training between iterations of the test, or when several tests are given that focus on related skills, as is the case in Project STAR data for grades K-3 and tests for reading, word study and listening skills.\footnote{Another example of a test with multiple scores is the Comprehensive Testing Program (CTP) administered by the Educational Records Bureau and given to Grades 1-11.
+In this sense, $\kappa_{i}$ and $E\left[y_{it}^{*}|\mathcal{Z}_{n}^{*}\right]$ are also unobserved.
+A scenario where Assumption \ref{assu:Proportional} is realistic arises when the same type of test is taken multiple times without additional training between iterations of the test, or when several tests are given that focus on related skills, as is the case in Project STAR data for grades K-3 and tests for reading, and word study skills.\footnote{Another example of a test with multiple scores is the Comprehensive Testing Program (CTP) administered by the Educational Records Bureau and given to Grades 1-11.
 The CTP test consists of several main categories such as ``Auditory Comprehension'', ``Reading Comprehension'' and ``Mathematics'' with each category consisting of additional subcategories that each receive separate scores.} The assumption is less plausible if comparisons are attempted across different subjects in a high school or college setting, for tests given at different times during the school year, or measuring different skills in a professional or team setting.
-In the latter case, additional factors can be introduced if multiple measurements per skill category are available.\footnote{The multi-factor case is discussed in detail in \citet{kuersteiner_dynamic_2020}.}